Blueberry Simple Syrup For Coffee

 - Lemon juice – blueberries are mild enough that a small amount of acid lifts the whole syrup.
 It doesn’t make it tart, it just makes it taste more like blueberry.

 Add the blueberries, sugar, and water to a small saucepan over medium heat.
-Unlike raspberries or blackberries, blueberries don’t collapse dramatically or release a flood of juice in the first minute.
+Blueberries don’t collapse dramatically or release a flood of juice in the first minute.
 Give them time.
 Stir gently and within two to three minutes they’ll start to soften, the skins will begin to split, and the liquid will shift from pale blue-grey to a deep, vivid purple.

 Bring to a gentle simmer and cook for five to six minutes until the berries are completely soft and the syrup looks glossy and richly colored.
 The temptation here is to go harder on the heat to speed things up but don’t.
 Blueberries have a delicate, slightly floral aroma that cooks off quickly at high heat, and a batch rushed to a boil tastes noticeably flatter than one brought up slowly.
 I learned this by accident and it’s been a gentle simmer only ever since.